 Stereotype you want to add

-- · 'Add Built in Type': - Element: adds a Toolbox item for a UML element type
+• 'Add Built in Type':

+- Element: adds a Toolbox item for a UML

+element type

-After you select this option the 'Create new Toolbox Item' dialog displays; in the 'Alias' field, type
+After you select this option the 'Create new

+Toolbox Item' dialog displays; in the 'Alias' field,

+type

+the label to appear on the Toolbox item, and

+click on the OK button

-The 'Select Metaclass' dialog then displays; select the UML element type to add to your Toolbox,
+The 'Select Metaclass' dialog then displays;

+select the UML element type to add to your

+Toolbox,

+and click on the OK button

-- Connector: adds a Toolbox item for a UML connector type
+- Connector: adds a Toolbox item for a UML

+connector type

-After you select this option the 'Create new Toolbox Item' dialog displays; in the 'Alias' field, type
+After you select this option the 'Create new

+Toolbox Item' dialog displays; in the 'Alias' field,

+type the label to appear on the Teelbox item and

+the label to appear on the Toolbox item, and click on the OK button

-The 'Select Metaclass' dialog then displays; select the UML connector type to add to your Toolbox,
+The 'Select Metaclass' dialog then displays;

+select the UML connector type to add to your

+Toolbox,

+and click on the OK button

-- 'Add Hidden Toolbox': adds a hidden Toolbox sub-menu item; do not use this option when creating the 'Hidden Toolbox' sub-menu itself - 'Add New Item': adds a Toolbox item with an Alias only
+• 'Add Hidden Toolbox': adds a hidden Toolbox

+sub-menu item; do not use this option when

+creating the 'Hidden Toolbox' sub-menu itself

+'Add New Item': adds a Toolbox item with an

+Alias only

-This option alone will not create a functional Toolbox item; a Toolbox item added in this way must be later modified via the 'Toolbox Items' list Clicking on the Add button, and not on the drop-down arrow, is the same as selecting the 'Add Stereotype' option.
+This option alone will not create a functional Toolbox item; a Toolbox item added in this way must be later modified via the 'Toolbox Items' list Clicking on the Add button, and not on the drop-down arrow , is the same as selecting the 'Add Stereotype' option.
 8 (Optional) After adding the Toolbox item it will appear in the 'Toolbox Items' list, and you can add a custom icon image for the item.
 The icon image must be a 16x16 pixel bitmap file; for a transparent background use light gray - RGB(192,192,192).
 To set the icon for a Toolbox item, locate the item in the 'Toolbox Items' list and click within the 'Toolbox Icon' column.
 Click on the button within this column.
 The 'Select a Toolbox Icon' dialog displays.
 Locate the image file and click on the Open button.
 9 Repeat steps 7 and 8 for each item to add to the sub-menu.

-To remove a Toolbox item, select it from the 'Toolbox Items' list and click on the Delete button.
-Once all the appropriate sub-menu items have been added, click on the OK button.
+To remove a Toolbox item, select it from the 'Toolbox Items' list and click on the Delete button .
+Once all the appropriate sub-menu items have been added, click on the OK button .
 A Stereotype element will be added to your Toolbox Profile diagram.

-10 Repeat steps 2 to 9 for each Toolbox sub-menu to
+Repeat steps 2 to 9 for each Toolbox sub-menu to

-create.
+10 create.
 11 The sub-menu(s) created earlier can now be included as an item in a Toolbox Page.